premodelling/infections/README.md

   The project's code and accompanying notes.

 * [warehouse](warehouse) <br>
-  The arithmetic, modelling, and analysis outputs
+  The data structuring & integration, analysis, modelling, and evaluations outputs.

 <br>